kristus123/game-engine/ideas/ideas.md

 Once you go to space there is no way of communicating with the world as MuskNet (Also known as StarLink) is the only available internet provider in space.
 The state of Earth is none the less in a bad state, as by simply looking down on the blue planet you will see nuclear bombs are firing on a dailybasis.

+Elon Musk knew about DongMaster, and helped him with his DongTech.
+In return Elon got to place a Chip inside of DongMaster's head, in hopes that DongMaster Would be the first to survive the implant.

+Elon might be the key to find DongMaster

 ## Clean piss